 Faith is about trusting God in any circumstance, which means that because we are believers we will not always receive the answers immediately, or what we want, since faith is not about waiting for God to carry out all of our designs. , and the Bible can clearly show us this through the experiences of the prophets.

-In this way, faith is required to have sufferings without obtaining vindications immediately, for this reason, the devil can take advantage of this and implement his plan, putting doubts in us and making us think that God does not love us or that does not listen to us.
-Which is false so we must stand on the rock and truly believe in the promises of the Bible and know that he is good and that his mercy is forever.
+In this way, faith is required to have suffering without obtaining vindication immediately, for this reason, the devil can take advantage of this and implement his plan, putting doubts in us and making us think that God does not love us or that does not listen to us.
+This is false so we must stand on the rock and truly believe in the promises of the Bible and know that he is good and that his mercy is forever.
 So we must consider two important aspects:

 - The authenticity of the faith cannot be measured by the results obtained, but by the fidelity that the person has in the face of different events in his life such as trials, tribulations, and moments of great difficulty.